rdpstaff/Xander_assembler/README.md

  * Output 3: chimera_removed protein representative contigs (final_prot.fasta and final_prot_aligned.fasta)
 ```

+Note: the quality-filtered contigs in final_nucl.fasta, final_prot.fasta and final_prot_aligned.fasta should be used as the final set of contigs assembled by Xander.

+The following post-assembly analysis are included in run_xander_skel.sh.

 * Nearest reference matches (RDP FrameBot https://github.com/rdpstaff/Framebot, can also use RDP Protein Seqmatch)
 ```
  * Input 1: chimera_removed nucleotide representative contigs (final_nucl.fasta)